lc-soft/LCUI/README.md

   not very good, so, some files will appear chinese character, please understand. thanks!

-  Please read the docs/CHANGES file, it contains IMPORTANT INFORMATION.
+  Please read the file `docs/CHANGES`, it contains IMPORTANT INFORMATION.

-  Read the file `INSTALL' for installation instructions.
+  Read the file `INSTALL` for installation instructions.

-  See the  file `docs/LICENSE.TXT'  for the available licenses.
+  See the  file `docs/LICENSE.TXT`  for the available licenses.

-# Bugs

-  Please report bugs  by e-mail to 'lc-soft@live.cn'.
-Don't forget to send a  detailed explanation of  the problem --  there is nothing
-  worse than receiving a terse message that only says `it doesn't work'.

 # Documentation